Man found dead with head injury in Delhi | Law-Order

 Police said they received information about the murder around 4.30 pm on Sunday.

 Adarsh was found lying on the floor in his room with a head injury.
 The room was locked from outside and it was opened using a duplicate key.
-There were bloodstains on the floor and a wall, Deputy Commissioner of Police (Crime) Brijendra Kumar Yadav said.
+There were bloodstains on the floor and a wall, Deputy Commissioner of Police (Outer North) Brijendra Kumar Yadav said.

 The crime scene was also inspected by a Forensic Science Laboratory team, he said.